You Are Not the Boss of Me!

-At some point, most parents will hear their kids say, usually to a sibling, "You are not the boss of me!".
+At some point, most parents will hear their kids say, usually to a sibling, "You are not the boss of me!"
 For a split second, you might believe that the child has developed a bad attitude.
 However, if you think about it for a moment, you might realize that they are merely pointing out that someone is attempting to manage them without a license.

-I am a big advocate of a concept known as the contract to confront, which is an agreement between two parties, usually a leader and a team member.
-It most vividly dawned on me when I was teaching my daughter Gina how to drive.
-Gina backed up out of the driveway for the very first time and began to drive onto our front lawn.
+I am a big advocate of a concept known as the contract to confront, an agreement between two parties, usually a leader and a team member.
+It most vividly dawned on me when I taught my daughter Gina how to drive.
+Gina backed up out of the driveway for the first time and drove onto our front lawn.
 I shouted, "Gina, please stop."
 Gina continued backward and further onto the lawn and frustratingly responded, "Dad, I know, I know."
 I then grabbed the wheel and said firmly, "Gina, stop!
 If you knew, you would not be on daddy's lawn.
 We are now going to discuss the contract to confront."

 Gina sighed, "Dad, I hate when you use that work stuff with me."
 I promptly said, "Gina, this work stuff works.
-I want your permission from right now whoever is sitting next to you in the passenger seat, mom or dad, your aunt, your uncle, grandma, grandpa, can give you direction and feedback if you're not doing what you should be doing."
+I want your permission right now from whoever is sitting next to you in the passenger seat, mom or dad, your aunt, your uncle, grandma, grandpa, can give you direction and feedback if you're not doing what you should be doing."
 Gina agreed, giving me peace of mind.

 As we continued her driving lesson that day, I could not help but think about how the contract to confront also works in the workplace.
 For example, when I have a trainer and a trainee working together, I take a moment to ask the trainee if there is any reason why the trainer cannot confront them if they're not doing what they should be doing.
 Then, I ask the trainer if there is any reason why the trainee would be unwelcome to ask as many questions as needed to get up to speed without judgment.